 - Follow-Up: The e-mails went out.
 Your outbound team can also call all of the members using the service.
-If they don’t get an answer, a simple, “this is Jen from your credit union and here’s why I called” e-mail personalizes the experience.
+If they don’t get an answer, a simple, “this is Jen from your credit union and here’s why I called” text or e-mail personalizes the experience.

 All our clients following the above steps increase their auto loan applications.
 The factor that best determines their results?
 Consistency.
 Sticking with the process helps keep loan numbers growing and minimizes “losing loans to the web”.

 8) Tracking & Ongoing Guidance

 A common challenge amongst credit unions using a Car Buying Service is tracking.
 The system and their process may be working great, but they have no way to gauge results!

 We help our clients see what members are doing in simple data points.
 Then, they use their existing tools to match Car Buying Service activity with applications and booked loans.

 The easiest way to do this is the following:

 - Upon receipt of prospect data, import it into your system with a “Car Buying Service” flag/custom data field.

 - For loan applications, match this with your member CRM data, thus revealing the flagged field.

 - Use field to determine applications and booked loan rates from your Car Buying Service.